Warren Campbell: Football career

-Campbell then returned to Darwin and coached St Marys in the NTFL in 2006/2007.
+Campbell coached the West Alice Springs Football Club to a Central Australian Football League (CAFL) premiership in 2005 before returning to Darwin to coached St Marys in the 2006/2007 season.

 He is the son of Basil Campbell who also played for St Marys and South Fremantle in the 1970s and 1980s.
 Three players from South Fremantle's 1997 premiership team were related to members of South's previous premiership in 1980; Clem Michael is the son of Stephen Michael and Dean Rioli is the nephew of Maurice Rioli.